mailslot/mailslot/README.md

 # Mailslot

-**Self-hosted email inbox for AI agents — on your own Cloudflare account, on your own domain.** The open-source alternative to hosted agent-email APIs.
+**Self-hosted email inbox for AI agents, on your own Cloudflare account, on your own domain.** The open-source alternative to hosted agent-email APIs.

 > Your agent's email shouldn't come with a landlord.